-Not only its close proximity to Berlin makes Potsdam high in demand with business travelers and apartments hunters.
+Not only its close proximity to Berlin, Germany makes Potsdam high in demand with business travelers and apartments hunters.
 Potsdam’s old buildings and parks are also part of its charm.
 The most popular neighbourhoods are the inner city, Babelsberg, Brandenburger Vorstadt and Jägervorstadt.

 The city center of Potsdam